martinberlin/FS32/README.md

 1. An ESP32 board (Heltec, Wemos Lolin 32, any other)
 2. An OV5642 ArduCam
 3. A simple button that will connect a GPIO to GND

+## Companion projects
+If you are interested in controlling addressable Leds with ESP32 and launching animations with short UDP commands check out our project [Remora](https://github.com/martinberlin/Remora)